AyedyaAyriel/AyedyaAyriel/README.md

 # ᯓᡣ𐭩Who is me࣪ ִֶָ☾.?

-A college student from **National University - Laguna** currently taking a course and degree of *Bachelor of Science in Computer Science*.
+A college student from **National University - Laguna**, currently taking a course and a degree of *Bachelor of Science in Computer Science*.

 <details>
   <summary>see more...</summary>